-67. OUALIFYING - NOMINATIONS AND ORDER OF MERIT
+68. QUALIFYING - NOMINATIONS AND ORDER OF MERIT

 - (i) Nominations of individual players in order of merit for singles, and the nonplaying Captain, must be received by the ITF no later than 14 days before the scheduled first day of play. - (ii) A National Association may change a maximum of two of its nominations up until one hour before the Captains' Meeting which will be held prior to the draw. - (iii) Where possible changes to nominations should be notified in writing to the ITF seven (7) days before the date of commencement of play or, at the latest, in writing to the ITF representative on the day of the Captains' Meeting. - (iv) Except where provided in the following paragraph, the Order of Merit may not be changed following the original nomination date. - (v) Requests for changes to Order of Merit must be based on recent tournament results and are to be made in writing with supporting documentation to the ITF representative whose decision shall be final.
-Any player nominated after the original nomination date shall be automatically placed at the bottom of the order of merit for singles unless otherwise decided by the ITF representative. - (vi) The ITF/Regional Association must take changes to nominations into account when determining the final seeding.
+Any player nominated after the original nomination date shall be automatically placed at the bottom of the order of merit for singles unless otherwise decided by the ITF representative. - (vi) The ITF must take changes to nominations into account when determining the final seeding.

-68. FORMAT OF PLAY
+69. FORMAT OF PLAY

-The format of play shall be round robin and/or knockout, as decided by the Juniors Committee.
-The number and size of the round robin pools will be determined by the number of teams entered and number of qualifiers from the Region.
+The format of play shall be straight round robin and/or knockout, as decided by the Juniors Committee.
+The number and size of the round robin pools will be determined by the number of teams entered and number of qualifiers from the region.

-69. SEEDING
+70. SEEDING

-Seeded nations shall be selected by the ITF in conjunction with the applicable Regional Association (ATF/OTF/COSAT/COTECC), which shall take into account ITF Junior Rankings, professional rankings, regional rankings and results from ITF and Regional Association individual tournaments.
+Seeded nations shall be selected by the relevant Regional Association or the ITF, which shall take into account ITF Junior Rankings, professional rankings, regional rankings and results from ITF and Regional Association individual tournaments.
 In the event of nations appearing to be equal, a final decision will be based on performances by the relevant nations as follows:

-- (a) performances in past ITF 14 & Under team competitions will be used in relation to the World Junior Tennis competition; - (b) performances in past boys and girls 16 & Under team competitions will be used in relation to the Junior Davis Cup and Junior Billie Jean King Cup respectively.
+- (a) performances in past ITF 14 & Under team competitions will be used in relation to the World Junior Tennis competition; - (b) performances in past boys and girls 16 & Under team competitions will be used in relation to the Junior Davis Cup and Junior Fed Cup respectively.